 So when we talk about handling the money, we want to talk about a couple of issues.
 One is you need some kind of a bag to put your money in.
 Generally, we’ve invested in some nice heavy-duty canvas bags that you can buy through the various, different banking outlets.
 Your bank people can hook you up with that kind of information.
 You want some decent money bags, something that can handle quite a bit of coin and quite a number of bills.
 So that’s the first thing you need to acquire.

 When you get done stocking your machines, we always did money last.
 You either do it first or last; it’s your choice.
 We always did it last because we took it to the truck and the truck left the scene.
 So, they would have to run the truck down to steal the money from us, not break into the truck to steal the money.
 With that said, it’s your choice.
 You can do it however you want, but that’s just the tip that we use.
 When you get ready to handle that money, you want that bag ready and open.
-We trained all our people to do this.
+Here at A&M, we have trained all our people to do this.

 We always did coin first.
 We would pull that coin box out and pour that money into the bag.
 At that point, we would open the bill validator and slide the money out and into the bag it goes, in one big sweep.
 Put it in and close the bag up.
 You think I’m paranoid but trust me, it only takes getting stolen from one time, just once, and you’ll learn your lesson.
 You want to be quick in getting that money and at that point put it into one of my boxes and bury it underneath the chips.
 Do not set it out on top of anything.